nobuto-m/quick-maas/README.md

 ## prepare a bare metal instance

-If you don't have any physical machine with 64GB of memory or more, launch a baremetal instance with Ubuntu 22.04 LTS.
+If you don't have any physical machine with 96GB of memory or more, launch a baremetal instance (e.g. `c5n.metal`) with Ubuntu 22.04 LTS.

 If you get "Your account is currently being verified", have a cup of coffee.